nerdeveloper/devops-pack/README.md

 # DevOps-pack

-## This is an interactive CLI with an All-in-one setup pack for development and testing.
-It can be used local development, on-prem and Bare metal Servers.
-You can also multi-select your tools before installing them
+## This is an interactive CLI with an All-in-one setup pack that helps you provision your local machine, on-prem, and bare metal servers with your favorite development and testing tools

 ### Problem